 Hinduism itself considers the cow to be a holy animal and the mother goddess as she provides human beings with milk.
 If you wish to explore Hinduism from up close, it is absolutely necessary that you visit Nepal once.

 - “Kukur Tihar” – The festival of dogs

 Dogs are considered to be friendly and loving animals and are worshipped with garlands and red colors.
 The dogs are given food products of their liking and viewed as a form of god.
-If you want to observe this tradition, visit Nepal on September- October, which is also suitable months for carrying out trekking or other travel related journeys to this lovely country.
+If you want to observe this tradition, visit Nepal from September- October, which is also suitable months for carrying out trekking or other travel-related journeys to this lovely country.